Haixu-Liu/SCUT-ML/README.md

 # SCUT-ML
-This repository contains ML experiments which are old and boring.
+This repository contains ML experiments when I was in SCUT which are old and boring.